 Some of its drawbacks are:

-- OS restrictions: It is dependent of OS, so code on one OS will not work for another.
+- OS restrictions: It is dependent on OS, so the code on one operating system will not work on another.

-- Once playbook is running, adding of hosts is not possible.
+- Once a playbook is running, adding of hosts is not possible.

 - Error reporting is mediocre.